SteavenLinux/PKGBUILDS/README.md

 # SteavenLinux PKGBUILDS

-This is the PKGBUILDS of the packages that you will find in SteavenLinux Repos.
+PKGBUILDS of packages that i use and that are not in cachyos repos

-Bascily it has all of steaven linux arch linux packages pkgbuilds